avareum/awesome-solana/README.md

 - Anchor: A Powerful Framework for Solana Developers: https://hackmd.io/@ironaddicteddog/solana-anchor-escrow
 - Create a Solana dApp from scratch: https://lorisleiva.com/create-a-solana-dapp-from-scratch
   > Implement a simplified version of Twitter as a Solana dApp (decentralised application).
 We'll write our own program and use it in a custom VueJS app.
+- Paginating and ordering accounts in Solana: https://lorisleiva.com/paginating-and-ordering-accounts-in-solana

 ### Other examples
 - Anchor (IDO, CFO, Swap, Multisig, Escrow, Game, Chat, Proxy, ...): https://github.com/project-serum/anchor/tree/master/tests